h2non/pook/README.rst

 --------

 -  Simple, expressive and fluent API.
--  Pythonic DSL for easy mocks and responses definition.
+-  Provides both Pythonic and chainable DSL API styles.
--  Full-featured, idiomatic HTTP response expectations.
+-  Full-feated HTTP response definitions and expectations.
 -  Match any HTTP protocol primitive (URL, method, query params, headers, body...)
--  Full RegExp capable HTTP traffic matching.
+-  Full ``RegExp`` capable HTTP matching engine.
--  JSON Schema based body matching.
 -  HTTP client agnostic via adapters (works with most popular HTTP packages).
+-  Easily simulate error
+-  Supports JSON Schema body matching.
+-  Works with any testing framework or engine.
+-  Can be used as decorator and/or via context managers.
--  Extensible design: write your own HTTP matchers and adapters.
+-  Extensible by design: write your own components and plug in.
--  Extensible, pluggable and hackable API.
+-  Pluggable and hackable API.
 -  Work with Python +2.7 and 3.
 -  Just one dependency = JSONSchema validator.